Mtn-Man/JellyMac-AMP/README.txt

 shares by editing the config file to add their paths before running the script.

-When finished, just press control+c to exit or close your terminal
+When finished using JellyMac, just press control+c to quit, or simply close your terminal.

 REQUIREMENTS
 ------------